 Government and Institutions.
 Nexus sees governments and institutions as partners with tremendous resources to bring to this work (not just monetary).
 Nexus works with these entities, helping them better understand and incorporate equity into their institutions, building bridges to communities, and at times creating spaces for difficult but critical conversations to be had.

-Our organization began as Payne-Lake Community Partners in late 2003, a community development initiative created to connect communities of color and immigrant communities to economic, political and educational systems of power along a geographic corridor in St. Paul.
+Our organization began as Payne-Lake Community Partners in 2004, a community development initiative created to connect communities of color and immigrant communities to economic, political and educational systems of power along two strategic corridors: Payne Avenue in St. Paul and Lake Street in Minneapolis.